hchadha28/Pacman/README.md

-pacman - a classic arcade game in java a summer holiday fun project
+pacman - a classic arcade game in java a summer holiday fun learning project